ummekulsoom1118-a11y/Sales_Prediction/README.md

+## 🏢 Internship Project
+This project was completed as part of my Machine Learning Internship at CodeAlpha.

 # 📊 Sales Prediction using Machine Learning

 ## 📌 Project Overview
-This project predicts product sales based on advertising spend across different media platforms like TV, Radio, and Newspaper.
+This project predicts product sales based on advertising spend across multiple channels such as TV, Radio, and Newspaper using a Machine Learning regression model.

 ## 🧠 Technologies Used
 - Python